wael-fadlallah/waelfadlallah.com/content/posts/building-simple-ci-cd-pipeline.md

           version: 20220313t185328
 {{< /code>}}

-Basically, we have two jobs the first one install pnpm and run `npx vitest`, the second one is where the magic is happening so let's explain it deeper.
+We have two jobs the first one installs PNPM and run `npx vitest`, and the second one is where the magic is happening so let's explain it deeper.

-Before deploying we need to make sure the test is finished, that why we added `needs: test` to the job, then we install PNPM and build the project.
+Before deploying we need to make sure the test is finished, that is why we added `needs: test` to the job, then we install PNPM and build the project.

-If yoy notice that the `app.yaml` is at the root of the project as for now, that why after building the project we need to copy `app.yaml` to `dist` which is the build directory.
+If you notice that the `app.yaml` is at the root of the project that is why after building the project we need to copy `app.yaml` to `dist` which is the build directory.

-Finally inside the `dist` directory we simply use `google-github-actions/auth@v0` action to authenticate and `google-github-actions/deploy-appengine@main` to deploy the project
+Finally, inside the `dist` directory, we simply use `google-github-actions/auth@v0` action to authenticate and `google-github-actions/deploy-appengine@main` to deploy the project

 ## Conclusion

-CI/CD supercharge software development flow and very important to prevent problems by abstracting the the deployment and stop depoying bad code by adding tests to the pipeline, Github actions provide a clean and easy way to build them directly into the project.
+CI/CD supercharge software development flow and is very important to prevent problems by abstracting the deployment and stop deploying bad code by adding tests to the pipeline, Github actions provide a clean and easy way to build them directly into the project.